Cambrian Credit Union Rules

 - In the case of an incorporated body; the Corporate Representative

 - A Member of the Credit Union may not vote by proxy at a general meeting of the Credit Union.
-Postal voting may be used, at the discretion of the Board of Directors, as part of the procedure for the nomination and election of the Board of Directors and the credit committee (if in existence) of the Credit
+Postal voting may be used, at the discretion of the Board of Directors, as part of the procedure for the nomination and election of the Board of Directors of the Credit Union.

 - No business shall be transacted at a general meeting unless a quorum is present.
 A quorum shall be 10 per cent of the membership, or 15 Members, whichever is the lesser number.
 If within half an hour from the time appointed for the meeting to commence a quorum is not present then the meeting, if convened upon the requisition of Members, shall be dissolved.
 In any other case the meeting shall be adjourned until a later date within 30 days of the meeting at which the adjournment took place.
 The Members present at a meeting so adjourned shall constitute a quorum.